rayehaarika597/RNN-ELi5/README.md

 ## How Do Recurrent Neural Networks Work?

-Alright, imagine you have two kinds of smart robots: Feed-Forward Robot and Recurrent Robot.
+Imagine you have two kinds of smart robots: Feed-Forward Robot and Recurrent Robot.
 These robots are like computer brains that can learn stuff.
 Now, let's dive into how they work.

 **Feed-Forward Robot:**
 Think of Feed-Forward Robot as a one-way street.
 It gets information, thinks about it, and gives you an answer.
 It's like reading a book from start to finish – it doesn't remember the past pages, and it's not great at predicting what happens next.
 Imagine telling it the word "neuron" letter by letter.
 By the time it hears "r," it forgets about "n," "e," and "u" – not so good at guessing the next letter.